gcoelho/tdc2017-wiremock/samples/service-virtualization/README.md

 ## Overall Environment Architecture

-The virtualization environment is composed of a virtual machine running Ubuntu Server 16.04 with Dnsmasq and Docker services running as native processes, while the other tools that complete the setup (NGINX and WireMock) are running as containers.
+The virtualization environment is composed of a virtual machine running Ubuntu Server 16.04 with Dnsmasq and Docker services running as native processes, while the other tools that complete the setup (NGINX and WireMock) run as containers.

 * Services running on the host VM
   * Dnsmasq: provides DNS capabilities.